-Previously, we discussed How to Launch Elevated Command Prompt on Windows 10 but after time spent new development evolved providing new ways for the same.
-So here we have come with a collection of additional methods to open cmd with admin rights.
+We already discussed How to Launch Elevated Command Prompt on Windows 10 but now some additional ways are available for the same.
+So here we have come with a collection of all methods to open cmd with admin rights.

 1] Quickest and easiest way to run cmd as admin